wdudokvanheel/care-chords/README.md

 # Care Chords

 Care Chords seamlessly blends an IP camera’s audio with Spotify, allowing you to enjoy music while keeping an ear on your baby.
-This application is still under development and not ready for production.

 ## Features